JonFD4/Sheldons-army/README.md

 ## Isues and Bugs

 * CSS issues: The home page menu button is not fixed to position and keeps toggling when clicked on.
-The movement affects the layout of the page causing to the image move.
+The movement affects the layout of the page causing the image move.
 * The menu button is automatically open when page is loaded.

 * The game page layout is not very suitable for mobile especially when screen width is below 400px.